Bl1tz2200/Autobackups_on_python_sftp/README.md

 After running **save_files.py** files will be saved to the remote host's path.<br>
 If something is wrong files won't save and error won't raise.
 Be careful with settings.<br>

+# Auto save
+To make files automatically save you can use crontab if you use linux.<br>
+For Windows system you can use Windows Task Scheduler.

 # Addition
 Files won't run if you don't have python installed, that's why you can use **.exe** ones.<br>